First Right of Refusal Addendum

 The question, "Is the home for sale or in foreclosure?" is asked because we are all hearing horror stories in this economy about people who move into a property and are forced to move out of again in a short time.
-Are your tenants prospects worried that you might sell the property out from under them or that you might lose the house?
+Your tenant prospects may worry that you might sell the property out from under them or lose the house.

 You can assure your tenants that they don't have to worry, by giving them a "First Right of Refusal" addendum with their lease contract.
 It tells the tenant that they will be given the opportunity to purchase your property first, before making it available to the rest of the market.

 Having the First Right of Refusal as an actual addendum rather than a clause in the lease brings special attention to it and makes the tenant feel the value of the opportunity and the gesture.

 Good Intentions and A Vested Interest Let's face it.
 Most people have good intentions and most tenants intend to buy someday.
 When you have a tenant who thinks he might own the home someday, you can bet he'll take better care of the property.